xemon-md/xoion-cmake/DEVNOTE.md

-# Holon – Development Notes
+# Xoion – Development Notes

-This document describes internal variable structures used during Holon processing.
+This document describes internal variable structures used during Xoion processing.
 It may be useful for contributors or advanced debugging.

 ---